-During the second quarter of 2010, we initiated two "evidence of effect" clinical trials of CK-2017357.
-Our evidence of effect clinical trials are intended to translate the mechanism of action of CK-2017357 as demonstrated pharmacodynamically in healthy volunteers to patients with impaired muscle function and potentially to establish statistically significant and clinically relevant evidence of pharmacodynamic effects.
-These trials may then form the basis for larger clinical trials designed to demonstrate proof of concept in which improvements may be seen in the consequences of disease over time.
+We have initiated three "evidence of effect" Phase IIa clinical trials of CK-2017357: one trial in patients with ALS, which was completed in December 2010, one ongoing trial in patients with symptoms of claudication associated with peripheral artery disease ("PAD"), and one ongoing trial in patients with generalized myasthenia gravis.
+Our evidence of effect clinical trials are randomized, double-blind, placebo-controlled, three-period cross-over studies of single doses of CK-2017357 intended to translate the mechanism of action of CK-2017357, as demonstrated pharmacodynamically in healthy volunteers, to patients with impaired muscle function and potentially to establish statistically significant and clinically relevant evidence of pharmacodynamic effects.
+These trials may then form the basis for larger clinical trials designed to demonstrate proof of concept.